cmcntsh/exerPythOsTutorial/README.md

 # Python OS Module Tutorial

+(2021 update: No better tutorials for this topic found.)

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.